 Badges can be awarded for achievements of all kinds, such as:

 - interest and engagement

 Digital badges can be awarded for many purposes including informal and formal learning, inside educational institutions and businesses, as well as outside.
 These badges can aggregate and shed light on the interests, capabilities and accomplishments of learners.
 Badges can serve as the stepping stones on a learning pathway.

 A learning pathway is the chosen route individuals complete as they progress through a range of specific courses, academic programs, and learning experiences.
 It is a roadmap describing the landscape of a field, program or specialization.
-Pathways are made of elements that represent requirements, competencies, or other "real-world" experiences and take the form of a hierarchy of nested elements.
-Badgr allows issuers to define the learning pathways through their areas of expertise and connects elements to the badges that represent each one.
-Badges from multiple issuers or nested child elements can be set as completion requirements for an element, and a badge may be configured as a "completion badge" to be awarded automatically when an earner meets those requirements.
+Pathways are made of steps that represent requirements, competencies, or other "real-world" experiences and take the form of a hierarchy of nested steps.
+Badgr allows issuers to define the learning pathways through their areas of expertise and connects steps to the badges that represent each one.
+Badges from multiple issuers or nested child steps can be set as milestone requirements for a step, and a badge may be configured as a "milestone badge" to be awarded automatically when an earner meets those requirements.